coraliemuller/metanetmap/docs/overview.rst

 Using the data above along with the ``conversion_datatable``, we test for matches as explained below.

 Mapping procedure
 ~~~~~~~~~~~~~~~~~

 - **Step 1: Match metabolomic data vs. metabolic network metadata**

-  We first test for direct matches between metabolite information in metabolomic data and all the metadata in metabolic networks without going through the ``conversion_datatable`` table.
+  We first test for direct matches between the metabolite information in the metabolomic data and all the metadata available in the metabolic networks, without initially using the ``conversion_datatable``.
-  At the same time, for those that match, we verify whether they have a correspondance in ``conversion_datatable``.
+  For each metabolite that matches, we then look up the matched identifier in the ``conversion_datatable`` to retrieve its unique ID within this database.
+  This step will later allow us to detect potential ambiguities with other matches during the indirect matching and to confirm its presence in the database.

 - **Step 2: Match metabolomic data vs. conversion_datatable**